 There are plenty of fantastic places to eat, drink and visit in the town, below is a list of to just a few.

-Three Hares Cafe & Bistro, Gorgeous little cafe/bistro selling speciality breads, cakes and light meals.
-You need to book a few weeks in advance for Thurs, Friday and Saturday night evening meals.
+Three Hares Cafe & Bakery, Gorgeous little cafe/bakery selling speciality breads, cakes and light meals.
+Dogs welcome.
 57 Main Street, 01539 621 058 threeharescafe.co.uk

 Dalesman Pub, newly refurbished and offering lunches and evening meals.
 It is advisable to book for evening meals on a Friday and Saturday.
 Caters for children and large parties.
 No Dogs.
 Wifi.
 14-16 Main Street, 01539 621 183

 The Red Lion, a traditional pub dating back to the 1800’s and is popular with the locals, home cooked food and local ales.
 Beer garden.
+Dogs welcome.
 Finkle Street, 01539 620 433

 The Black Bull, The Bull has just gone through a major refurbishment and looks fantastic.
 Award winning restaurant run by Nina and James from the Three Hares.
 Advisable to book.
 Also serves sandwiches at lunchtimes.
 Muddy boots and dogs welcome.
 Free Wifi available.
 Main Street, 01539 621 264